Make a restitution payment

 There is no cost to use this service, but you need to pay an amount towards the restitution you owe.

-Visa, MasterCard, American Express, Interac® Online, debit card, cheque, money order, cash.
-A cheque or money order should be made payable to the Minister of Finance.
+Credit card (Visa, Mastercard, American Express, Discover), Interac® Online, debit card, cheque, money order, cash.
+Make your cheque or money order payable to the Minister of Finance.
 Payment options may vary depending on whether you pay online or in person.

 Before you start